nzakas/understandinges6/manuscript/02-Functions.md

 ## Default Parameters

 Functions in JavaScript are unique in that they allow any number of parameters to be passed regardless of the number of declared parameters in the function definition.
-This allows you to define functions that can handle different number of parameters, often by just filling in default values when ones are provided.
+This allows you to define functions that can handle different number of parameters, often by just filling in default values when ones aren't provided.
 In ECMAScript 5 and earlier, you would likely use the following pattern to accomplish this:

 ```js
 function makeRequest(url, timeout, callback) {